NativeScript/NativeScript/README.md

 The second major feature you get out of the box is 0-day support for new native platforms.
 Because the NativeScript framework  exposes unmodified native APIs and UI components, you can use the latest native APIs and new UI components when Apple, Google or Microsoft updates their mobile platforms.

- So let’s summarize what NativeScript enables you as of today:
+ So let’s summarize what the NativeScript framework enables you as of today:

  - Build 100% native cross-platform apps, with a declarative UI, and the ability to implement platform-specific UIs.
  - Share 100% of your code or use platform-specific APIs, depending on the app you’re building.